Freecil/Prjoetls/README.md

 # Projects
-This is a StudentProject folder
+This is a Student Project folder
 All files were used in my student project

 For it to run you have to allow no pop up for powershell